cdeboever3/deboever-sf3b1-2015/README.md

 deboever-sf3b1-2014
 ===================

-Code for reproducing SF3B1 study.

-This repository is designed to allow for the replication of [XXX paper] starting *after* some of the time intensive steps such as read-mapping, expression estimation, etc.  Information on those steps is available in the methods section of the paper.
+This repository is designed to allow for the replication of [XXX paper] starting *after* some of the time intensive steps such as read-mapping, expression estimation, etc.  Information on the time intensitive steps is available in the methods section of the paper.

 This git repository holds IPython notebooks and code needed to replicate the study.
 Additional data are available in this Figshare